awangyaofei/hello-world/README.md

 I still know little about the world of computer, especially the Internet, know nothing about it,

-but I'm try to know, and I hope it won't take me a very long time.
+but I'm trying to know, and I hope it won't take me a very long time.